vipinkhushu/Sign-In-Via-Facebook-Google-Twitter/README.md

-# SignInViaFacebookAndGoogle
+# Sign In Via Facebook And Google

-Login System Powered By Facebook And Google Using PHP APIS
+#### Developed Using PHP APIS Of Facebook And Google With Latest OAuth Authentication Method.